se7enack/doomsday/README.md

 >>> int(x/4+x)%7
 1
 ```
 So for 1991 it would return "1".
-Add that to it's decade start day of Wednesday(3) you'd get "4".
+Add that to it's century start day of Wednesday(3) you'd get "4".
 ```
 0 Sunday
 1 Monday